-If you have any questions regarding this review, Please call Jon Tuley, Review Coordinator, at (404) 463-3309.
-This finding will be published to the ARC website.
+If you have any questions regarding this review, Please call Jon Tuley, Review Coordinator, at (404) 463-5581.
+If the ARC staff does not receive comments from you by Oct 2 2008, we will assume that your agency has no additional comments and we will close the review.
+Comments by email are strongly encouraged.